Store Categories

 get_footer( 'shop' );

-However, it may be different with your theme.
-If different, you would need to start with the archive.php template.
+However, this may differ depending on your theme.
+If so, you would need to start with your theme's archive.php template instead.

 Powered by BetterDocs